A non-monotone trust-region method with noisy oracles and additional sampling: Numerical experiments

-\autoref{Fig_bs_magnified} compares the progression of batch size growth in both ASNTR and STORM.
+\Cref{Fig_bs_magnified} compares the progression of batch size growth in both ASNTR and STORM.
 In contrast to the STORM algorithm, ASNTR increases the batch size only when necessary, which can reduce the computational costs of gradient evaluations.
-This could be considered as a main benefit of ASNTR in comparison to STORM.
-However, according to this figure, our algorithm needs fewer samples than STORM for a lengthy initial phase of the training task and it seems that ASNTR needs more samples in the last part of this phase.
-Nevertheless, we should notice that the increase in batch size that happened at the end of the training phase is due to whether $S1$ or $S4$; see once more \autoref{fig.ScatterMnist}, \autoref{fig.ScatterCifar} and \autoref{fig.ScatterDigits}.
-In our experiments, we have observed that ASNTR does not need to be continued within very large $N_g^{\text{max}}$ as ASNTR has typically already achieved the required training accuracy.
-Therefore, the fact that ASNTR had greater sample sizes than STORM at the end of the training phase cannot actually be a cause for concern.
+This is considered a significant advantage of ASNTR over STORM.
+However, according to this figure, the proposed algorithm needs fewer samples than STORM during the initial phase of the training task, but it requires more samples toward the end.
+Nevertheless, we should notice that the increase in batch size that happened at the end of the training phase is determined either by $S1$ or by $S4$ (see Figs.~\ref{fig.ScatterMnist} and \ref{fig.ScatterDigits}).
+In our experiments, we have observed that ASNTR does not use very large $N_g^{\text{max}}$, as it typically achieves the required training accuracy.